Bbenard/ictworld/README.md

 # ictworld
-its an it company website
+its an ict company website
+*Tools applied*
+ 1.HTML5
+ 2.